Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If you aren't sure if you need a portable option or not, consider what you want to do with your new technology.
 Sometimes the fastest and newest isn't what you really need.
 If you can determine your needs you can figure out what you can get away with; to buy just a little bit better so you can expand your new technology in the future if you need to, or have it already that little bit faster so you can move with your needs without having to pay for upgrades.

-Music, games, social activities, general internet and communication can all be acquired from a notepad or notebook, at which point an Ipad 2 may be the perfect choice.
+Music, games, social activities, general internet and communication can all be acquired from a notepad or notebook, at which point an Ipad or tablet may be the perfect choice.
 My only concern with these machines is you pay for the applications and for their use.
 If you are trying to buy within your means having an additional monthly expense may not be in the budget.

 To be honest, my experience with the new technology coming out is very limited.
 I am doing more research as well, and I am holding off.
 My old laptop really does everything I want technology wise with the exception of video chats.
 My laptop was made before they had a built in camcorder.
 I know with the research I have done, I want a piece of technology that can print.
 That knocks out the Ipad 2 until one is made with a USB port for external devices.